GuyHoozdis/devcontainer-experiment/README.md

 TODO: I'm not seeing these files on my actual system!
 Hmmm...
 I'll have to come back and sort this out.

+### Open in Codespaces

+In a browser navigate to your repo.
+Click on the `Code` button, select `Codespaces`, and then click `Open in codespace`.
+A new tab will be opened, your custom container will be spun up and the Web GUI for VS Code will show your project!

+TODO: There are probably ways to open the codespace locally on VS Code or use VS Code to open a Codespace ... explore those features.
+- Yup.
+It requires the Codespace extension in VS Code.
+It is then accessible as a window in the Remote Explorer extension.

+[Learn more about Codespaces][codespaces-docs]

+From the Web GUI, via the command palette or the

 ## Clone in Named Container Volume

 TODO: Explore how this is different than _Clone in Container Volume_ ([docs][clone-in-named-volume])